Good for Business

 4. Offer a Choice

 Offer more than one color bag or more than one style.
 A consumer who sees one bag thinks: Do I want a bag?
-But eyeing an attractive display of bags, a consumer is likely to think: which bag do I want?
+But seeing an attractive display of bags, a consumer is likely to think: which bag do I want?
 Choice engages attention and offers something for everyone.